 If you want to stick with Adobe but dislike their subscription model, Photoshop Elements might solve your problem.
 It’s available as a standalone one-time purchase, and it includes most of the photo editing functionality that you get from its older sibling.

-Photoshop Elements has a number of different modes, from Guided mode, which provides step-by-step instructions for editing tasks, to the Expert mode, which offers an expanded toolset covering almost everything you’ll need for casually retouching photos.
+Photoshop Elements has several different modes, from Guided mode, which provides step-by-step instructions for editing tasks, to the Expert mode, which offers an expanded toolset covering almost everything you’ll need for casually retouching photos.
 While it’s a great program, it’s not really up to a professional-level workflow.

 In normal human language to us non-marketing types, this means that it’s possible to apply all kinds of creative effects to your photos with a single click, leaving Adobe Sensei to do all the work.
-It can create selections, handle clone stamping, and even colorize black and white photos, although I haven’t had a chance to test these features yet for myself.
-Read our full Photoshop Elements review for more.
+It can create selections, handle clone stamping, and even colorize black-and-white photos, although I haven’t had a chance to test these features yet for myself.

 Free Adobe Photoshop Alternatives